MPAS-Dev/compass/docs/users_guide/landice/test_groups/hydro_radial.rst

 model forward in time (``full_run`` step).
 Then, a second step (``restart_run``) performs 2 1-month runs, where the second begins from a restart file saved by the first.
-Prognostic variables are compared between the "full" and "restart" runs atafter 2 to make sure they are bit-for-bit identical.
+Prognostic variables are compared between the "full" and "restart" runs at the end of 2 months to make sure they are bit-for-bit identical.
 This test is set up as in the steady_state_drift_test and decomposition_test but runs for a total of two months instead of one.